FY26 release · refreshed per sourceView coverage →

 Gascoyne Junction suburb boundary

 Gascoyne Junction, WA had 65 residents at the 2021 Census, with the broader statistical area showing a 13.7% growth over the last five years.
 The predominant age group is 55-64 years, and the median age sits at 47.
-The median household income is $1,458 per week, and households with a mortgage repay around $1,083 a month.
-The largest tenure type is rented at 100.0%.
+Households are most often couples without children, and those with a mortgage repay a median of $1,083 a month.
+The largest tenure type is rented at 38.5%.
 Most dwellings are separate houses, making up 100.0% of the suburb's housing stock.
 There is 1 school located inside the suburb.
 Source: ABS Census 2021 and Estimated Resident Population, with amenity counts from state Open Data and OpenStreetMap.

 Population